Bar Business Plan Template

 8. Grand Opening!
 List all of your bar/pub’s daily specials and encourage customers to get involved in your business.

-9. Promote your bar/pub through social media, flyers, etc., to get the word out about what you have to offer.
+9. Promote your bar/pub through social media platforms, flyers, etc., to get the word out about what you have to offer.
 Make sure you post regularly so that customers can see how frequently new things are happening at your establishment.

 10. Hold special events to add excitement and draw in new customers.
 You can do this through live music, karaoke nights, trivia competitions, theme parties, etc.